bengisugelin/DevOps/Linux.md

     102 ansible ALL=(ALL)       NOPASSWD: ALL
 ```

-Now, as an ansible user, you can use sudo command.
-Now ansible is allowed to use sudo command.
-NOPASSWD: means do not ask for a password when we ara an ansible user and trying to use sudo.
+Now, as an ansible user, you can use sudo command.NOPASSWD: means do not ask for a password when we ara an ansible user and trying to use sudo.
 # Softwares

 # Servers